Shanghai: Imperial era

 Shanghai's first city wall was built in 1554 to protect the town from raids by Japanese pirates.
 It was 10 m high and 5 km in circumference.
 A City God Temple was built in 1602 during the Wanli reign.
-This honor was usually reserved for prefectural capitals and not normally given to a county seat like Shanghai.
+This honour was usually reserved for prefectural capitals and not normally given to a county seat like Shanghai.
 Scholars theorized that this reflected the town's economic importance.

 During the Qing dynasty, two central government policy changes caused Shanghai to become one of the most important seaports in the Yangtze Delta region.
 The first was in 1684, when the Kangxi Emperor reversed the 1525 prohibition on oceangoing vessels.
-In 1732, the Qianlong Emperor moved the customs office for Jiangsu province (江海关; see Customs House, Shanghai) from Songjiang to Shanghai, and gave Shanghai exclusive control over customs collections for Jiangsu's foreign trade.
+In 1732, the Qianlong Emperor moved the customs office for Jiangsu province (see Customs House, Shanghai) from Songjiang to Shanghai, and gave Shanghai exclusive control over customs collections for Jiangsu's foreign trade.
 Shanghai became the major trade port for the lower Yangtze region by 1735, despite being at the lowest administrative level in the political hierarchy.

 A map of Shanghai in 1884; Chinese area are in yellow, French in red/pink, British in blue, American in orange.

 In the 19th century, international attention and recognition of its economic and trade potential at the Yangtze grew.
 British forces occupied the city during the First Opium War.
 The war ended in 1842 with the Treaty of Nanking, which opened Shanghai as one of the five treaty ports for international trade.
 The Treaty of the Bogue, the Treaty of Wanghia, and the Treaty of Whampoa, signed between 1843 and 1844, forced Chinese concession to European and American desires for visitation and trade in China.
 Britain, France, and the United States established a presence outside the walled city of Shanghai, which remained under the direct administration of the Chinese.

 The Chinese-held Old City of Shanghai fell to rebels from the Small Swords Society in 1853, but was regained by the Qing government in February 1855.
 In 1854, the Shanghai Municipal Council was created to manage the foreign settlements.
 Between 1860 and 1862, the Taiping rebels twice attacked Shanghai and destroyed the city's eastern and southern suburbs, but failed to take the city.
 In 1863, the British settlement south of Suzhou Creek (northern Huangpu District) and the American settlement to the north (southern Hongkou District) joined to form the Shanghai International Settlement.
 The French opted out of the Shanghai Municipal Council and maintained its own concession at the city's south and southwest.
 The First Sino-Japanese War concluded with the 1895 Treaty of Shimonoseki, which elevated Japan as another foreign power in Shanghai.
 Japan built the first factories in Shanghai, which were copied by other foreign powers.
 This international activity gave Shanghai the nickname "the Great Athens of China".